Levant: Languages

 Most populations in the Levant speak Levantine Arabic (شامي, Šāmī), a variety of Arabic descended from the pre-Islamic Arabic dialects of Syria and Hejazi Arabic, but retaining significant influence from Western Middle Aramaic.
 Levantine Arabic is usually classified as North Levantine Arabic in Lebanon, Syria, and parts of Turkey, and South Levantine Arabic in Palestine and Jordan.
 Each of these encompasses a spectrum of regional or urban/rural variations.
 In addition to the varieties normally grouped together as "Levantine", a number of other varieties and dialects of Arabic are spoken in the Levant area, such as Levantine Bedawi Arabic (by Bedouins) and Mesopotamian Arabic (in eastern Syria).

 Of the languages of Cyprus, the two official languages are Turkish and Greek.
 The most used languages by population are Greek in the south followed by Turkish in the north.
 Two minority languages are recognized: Armenian, and Cypriot Maronite Arabic, a hybrid of mostly medieval Arabic vernaculars with strong influence from contact with Turkish and Greek, spoken by approximately 1,000 people.

-In Israel, the official language is Hebrew, which is spoken by the majority of its population.
-Its Arab minority speaks the Arabic language.
+Concerning the languages of Israel, Modern Hebrew is the country's official language, and almost the entire population speaks it either as a first language or proficiently as a second language.
+Arabic is used mainly by Israel's Arab minority while English is widely used.

 Western Neo-Aramaic is additionally spoken in three villages in Syria: Maaloula, Jubb'adin and Bakhah.

-Among diaspora communities based in the Levant, Greek, Armenian and Circassian are also spoken.
+Among diaspora communities based in the Levant, Greek, Armenian, and Circassian are also spoken.